The Myers-Briggs Temperament Indicator measures and typifies how people perceive the world and make decisions.

 - Artisans are "physical people" who hunger after freedom, exuberance and wildness.
 Artisan characters might be a Blood Knight, Glory Seeker, or Passionate Sports Girl, and express themselves with their prowess.
 Or they might express themselves with their looks or sexuality and be The Fashionista or a Chivalrous Pervert or a Manic Pixie Dream Girl.
 Their top skill is "tactics" or handling themselves for the moment.
 They think "quickly" while Rationals think "deeply".

 - Idealists are "spirtitual people" who hunger after "something higher"; they may not even know themselves what their "something higher" is.
-Idealist characters might be a Knight in Shining Armor, a Good Shepherd, The Heart or The Messiah.
+Idealist characters might be a Knight in Shining Armor, a Good Shepherd, The Heart or a Messianic Archetype.
 If an Idealist is not The Chosen One, he or she will act like it anyway.
 The Idealist skill set is "diplomatic"; they are good at inspiring people.

 - Rationals are "mental people" and hunger after knowledge and for skills as something to possess-like a Technician-rather than as something to play with-like a Performer-as in the Artisans' case.
 A Rational is likely to be a Badass Bookworm, a Guile Hero, or a Gadgeteer Genius.
 Their top skill is "strategy" or planning.
 An Artisan knows how to do things and doesn't need to ask why.
 A Rational knows what to do and why to do it.